AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 ## The temporal dead zone

-Now we will have a look at a very important concept which may sound complicate from its name, but i reassure you it is not.
+Now we will have a look at a very important concept which may sound complicated from its name, but I assure you it is not.

 First let's have a look at a simple example:

-Let's look at an example:

 ```javascript
 console.log(i);